LOS ALAMOS AND THE ATOMIC BOMB

 Sunset outside our RV at the Santa Fe Skies RV Park

-Early morning snow - a timely Christmas scene.
+Early morning snow.
 Nature imitating art.